open-sauced/open-sauced/README.md

   </a>
 </p>

-Open Sauced provides structured onboarding for new contributors to open source.
+Open Sauced provides a structured onboarding for new contributors to open source.
 This structure provides a way to track your next contributions by leveraging a unique dashboard built on top of the [GitHub GraphQL API](https://developer.github.com/v4/).

 [![open-sauced-screencap](/src/images/homepage.png)
 ](https://opensauced.pizza)